Commercial PayersCommercial and Employer Coverage → Case for Coverage

 • Expanded delivery options, such as including an online option if not previously offered

 These data aren’t all inclusive but may help drive thinking around what should be considered when scaling the program.
-For more information on general business decisions associated with the National DPP lifestyle change program, please see the Cost and Value page of the Coverage Toolkit.

-Continue to Engage the Network
+Continue to Engage the Referral Network

 Potential National DPP lifestyle change program participants may come from a variety of referral sources.
-While the initial launch may be limited to select members or employees, many payers have found that without continually working to engage the network, referrals lag and the success of the program can be limited.
-Continuous engagement with the referring provider network, the CDC-recognized organization(s), and other key partners can help to strengthen the program and make the case for continued coverage of the National DPP lifestyle change program.
+While the initial launch may be limited to select members or employees, many payers have found that without continually working to engage the referral network, the success of the program can be limited.
+Healm can be used to help employers access state and local resources to identify employees who are at high risk for developing type 2 diabetes.

-Commercial plans and employers may consider outreaching to local providers’ offices to encourage referrals of eligible members to the National DPP lifestyle change program.
+Commercial plans and employers may consider outreaching to local health care providers’ offices to encourage referrals of eligible members to the National DPP lifestyle change program.
 Many entities have found that individuals are more likely to enroll in the program when referred by their health care provider.
 The CDC-recognized organization can also take the lead on outreaching to health care providers.
 Additional information about provider referrals can be found on the Recruitment and Referrals page of the Coverage Toolkit.

 Using Health Care or Claims Data for Referrals